zhad3/zrenderer/README.md

 -o                --outdir Output directory where all rendered sprites will be saved to.
 Default: output
             --resourcepath Path to the resource directory.
 All resources are tried to be found within this directory.
 Default:
 -j                   --job Job id(s) which should be rendered.
 Can contain multiple comma separated values.
 Default:
 -g                --gender Gender of the player character.
-Possible values are: male or female.
+Possible values are: 'male' (1) or 'female' (0).
 Default: male
                     --head Head id which should be used when drawing a player.
 Default: 1 --outfit The alternative outfit for player characters.
 Not all characters have alternative outfits.
 In these cases the default character will be rendered instead.
 Value of 0 means no outfit.
 Default: 0
                 --headgear Headgears which should be attached to the players head.
 Can contain up to 3 comma separated values.
 Default: